 The main objectives of this study are to:

-• Develop of boiler turbine system model.

-- Design of Proportional Integral (PI) controller for boiler turbine system. - Design of fuzzy logic controller for boiler turbine system. - Comparison of controller's response. - Prediction performance of system based on simulation results.
+- Develop of boiler turbine system model. - Design of Proportional Integral (PI) controller for boiler turbine system. - Design of fuzzy logic controller for boiler turbine system. - Comparison of controller's response.

 1.4 Methodology